lvl-up/page_magic/README.md

 ```

 # Waiting
-It's inevitable that if there is JavaScript on the page that you are going to have to wait for things to happen
+It's inevitable that if there is JavaScript on the page that you are going to have to wait for things to happen.
-before you can move on.
 PageMagic supplies the `wait_until` method that can be used anywhere you might need it.
 The wait_until method takes a block that it will execute until either that block returns true or the timeout occurs.
 See the method docs for details on configuring timeouts and retry intervals.

 # Drivers
 ## Registering a custom driver